VoxHexCode/WebsiteUI-Clone/README.md

 # WebsiteUI-Clone
-Website UI Clone using HTML and CSS
+Amazon website UI Clone using HTML and CSS